viktorteren/Seto/README.md

 ./FC-benchmark.sh
 ```

-The script runs the approximate algorithm for FCPN decommposition on all benchmarks of *'auto_benchmark_dir'* folder.
+The script runs the approximate algorithm for FCPN decomposition on all benchmarks of *'auto_benchmark_dir'* folder.

 ## d) TS to interacting ACPNs flows